pl561/epath/README.md

     >> '/tmp/file_90.0.txt'
     should we replace "." from floating values to "f" ? in this case, .0 is not meant to be an extension

+* convention : use "." only for extensions/suffixes